 I used a kitchen knife to cut slices of the pool noodle about 2 inches wide and then arranged them on my tray, with the bowl of pom poms next to it.

-If you are wanting to try this with a younger child who has not quite developed the skill of tweezers, you can modify the activity by having them use their fingers to reinforce their developing pincer grasp.
+If you are wanting to try this with a younger child who has not quite developed the skill of tweezers, you can modify the activity by having them use their fingers.
+This will help reinforce their developing pincer grasp.

-He went along quickly utilizing his hand strength while grasping his pom poms with the tweezers, carefully balancing each pom pom on top of the hole.
+He went along quickly, utilizing his hand strength while grasping his pom poms with the tweezers.
+Ezra was carefully balancing each pom pom on top of the hole.

 After he completed the tray, he decided to push each pom pom through the hole.